 In order to meet the 2 and 1.5°C limits the world’s energy system needs to decarbonise

-Results from the IPCC’s most recent Fifth Assessment Report (AR5) show that long-term transformation of the global economy needed to achieve 1.5 or 2°C requires emission cuts in the energy sector for 2025, or 2030, and these cannot be replaced by reductions in emissions from the land-use sector.
+Results from the IPCC’s Special Report on Global Warming of 1.5°C (SR15) and the Fifth Assessment Report (AR5) show that long-term transformation of the global economy needed to achieve 1.5 or well below 2°C requires emission cuts in the energy sector for 2025, or 2030, and these cannot be replaced by reductions in emissions from the land-use sector.
 Limiting warming below 2°C and 1.5°C requires deep and long-lasting changes in energy and industrial greenhouse gas emissions.

 The major focus of mitigation activities needs to be on greenhouse gas (GHG) emissions from the energy sector, industrial processes, solvent and other product use, agriculture and waste sectors, because of the very long legacy of installed infrastructure.
 Knowing, for example, that a power plant fired by fossil fuels commits to 40–60 years of CO2 emissions, the phase-out of this technology needs to start decades in advance and already in the time frame of the 2020’s and 2030’s.